infinum/rails-handbook/API/Intro.md

 - _Unauthorized (401)_ - user needs to be logged in in order to use an endpoint
 - _Forbidden (403)_ - user needs to be permitted to perform a certain action
 - _Not Found (404)_ - user can only fetch a resource that exists
-- _Unprocessable entity (422)_ - user tries to create/update a resource, but provided incomplete or invalid data
+- _Unprocessable entity (422)_ - user tries to create/update a resource, but has provided incomplete or invalid data

-The HTTP status codes help the consumer distinguish if the error is *data-related* (for which access to the database is needed, providing valid credentials, updating permissions, finding a resource to work with), or if it's *request related* (for which the HTTP request itself would need further investigation)
+The HTTP status codes help the consumer distinguish if the error is *data-related* (for which access to the database is needed, providing valid credentials, updating permissions, finding a resource to work with), or if it's *request-related* (for which the HTTP request itself would need further investigation).

-Request related errors can be improved so that the frontend developer has a painless experience figuring out the problem.
+Request-related errors can be improved so that the frontend developer has a painless experience figuring out the problem.
 Imagine an endpoint where a user can update a song.
 The *Song* model validates that the _name_ attribute is always present, meaning that a song can't exist in the database without its name.
 Attempting to update a song with an invalid name would look like this:

 ```JSON
 PATCH api/v1/songs/123